neXenio/RxAndroidBleServer/README.md

 You can customize the default implementation by extending `BaseServer`.

-##### Providing & Advertising
+#### Providing & Advertising

-To actually open the server and make it visible to remote clients, there are two methods that you should subscribe to: `Completable provideServices()` and `Completable advertise(UUID)`.
+To actually open the server and make it visible to remote clients, there are two methods that you should subscribe to: `provideServices()` and `advertise(UUID)`.

 You can provide a GATT server without advertising any service UUID.
 You can also advertise a service UUID that you don't actually provide a GATT server for.
 While most of the time you might want to do both, that may not always be the case.
 You could, for instance, stop advertising while a given client is connected.
-For convenience, there's also a merged version: `Completable provideServicesAndAdvertise(UUID)`.
+For convenience, there's also a merged version: `provideServicesAndAdvertise(UUID)`.

 These methods will return a `Completable` that never terminates (unless an error accurs, e.g. when Bluetooth is disabled).
 You need to manually dispose the `Completable` subscriptions to stop the server (e.g. when your application lifecycle comes to an end).

-#### GATT Services
+### GATT Services

 The `RxBleService` interface provides the functionality of Android's `BluetoothGattService`.
 It's basically just a container for one ore more characteristics.